 For more information contact residential services at 440.204.4339

-- 24-hour service to residents of the program equal to 8,760 contact hours
+- 24/7 support to residents of the program

-- Health and medication compliance, up to three times a day equal to 52,560 contacts
+- Health and medication monitoring and support, up to three times a day

-- 600 transportation/escort round trips for medical and health related needs
+- Transportation/escort round trips for medical and health related needs

 - Advocacy in obtaining quality care

-If your plan is to get a job, then you must also be active with this plan.
+If your plan is to get a job, then you must be active in your job search.
 You will need to apply for jobs, go on interviews, and demonstrate an attempt to work.
 If you get a job, but lose it, you can be placed on HAP again.
 Also, you would not lose your HAP funds until you had worked for 3 months at an income level that would end your HAP assistance.